 If your top priority is to get a huge bonus, the Ink Business Preferred® Credit Card

 is your best bet.
-New Offer!
 Earn 100k bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
-That's $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
+That's $1,000 cash back or $1,250 toward travel when redeemed through Chase Ultimate Rewards®.

 Going forward, you’ll earn 3 points per dollar on up to $150,000 spent per year in the following categories: